The Non-Abelian Self-Dual String and the (2,0)-Theory: Introduction and discussion of results

 Our observations clarify at least two important problems with the (1,0)-model.
 First, it was not clear what the appropriate gauge structure for the (1,0)-model was supposed to be.
 The string Lie 2-algebra, as well as its twist and doubling to a Lie 3-algebra, exists for any Lie algebra of ADE type.
-Therefore, the doubling yields natural candidates for all the ADE-classified $(2,0)$-theories.
+Therefore, the doubling yields natural candidates for higher gauge structures for all the ADE-classified $(2,0)$-theories.
 Second, the (1,0)-model had an instability due to a cubic scalar field interaction term.
 This term vanishes in the case of the doubled string Lie 2-algebra.

 An important consistency check that no classical candidate for a non-abelian $(2,0)$-theory has passed so far is a consistent reduction process to supersymmetric Yang--Mills theory.
-We find that the (1,0)-model based on the doubled string Lie 2-algebra $\widehat{\astring}_\omega(3)$ nicely reduces to $\CN=2$ super Yang--Mills theory in four dimensions by a strong coupling expansion similar in spirit to the reduction of M2-brane models to super Yang--Mills theory~\cite{Mukhi:2008ux}.
+We find that the (1,0)-model based on the doubled string Lie 2-algebra $\widehat{\astring}_\omega(3)$ reduces to $\CN=2$ super Yang--Mills theory in four dimensions by a strong coupling expansion similar in spirit to the reduction of M2-brane models to super Yang--Mills theory~\cite{Mukhi:2008ux}.
+While this reduction still lacks features of the expected reduction of the (2,0)-theory to Yang--Mills theory, it is certainly a step forward.